|Local 2169 - Fifteen Years!

 Even through all of this I didnít feel threatened.
 I got my work done, received reasonable wage increases and always had something on the Boss in case he tried to give me the short end of the stick.
 In other words, if they tried to give me the shoe some of them would be going too!
 It wasnít the greatest relationship to have with an employer, but I had become used to it.

-We talked about unions and what they might be able to do for us at Boeing, but many people were afraid that if it didnít work out they would end up on the street.
+We talked about unions and what they might be able to do for us at the company, but many people were afraid that if it didnít work out they would end up on the street.

 In late October of 1980 the company called an all employee meeting in the cafeteria.
 They announced that orders were being cut back and there was the possibility of some lay offs.
 The next week they laid off 35 workers.
 A lay off at that time was really a termination of your employment; the company was under no obligation to recall you.
 When you looked around the plant at who they laid off, it didnít make any sense from a production point of view.
 This later became evident in a conversation with a Manager, who thought the workers seeing the supporters of starting a union out on the street, would strike enough fear into the rest of them to leave well enough alone.
 As usual, the company let a lot of people go who hadnít even heard the word union, let alone want to start one.